This page is part of the ONYX Performance Guide

 - Change Dir

-Defines how external inputs and controller mode flags interact with operating behavior.
+These values define how external inputs and controller mode flags interact with operating behavior.

 These values are typically binary enable or disable states stored internally as mode flags or bitfields.